Divine-Journey-2/Guides/guides/AE2CableManagement.md

 Channels can only be 'created' by a ME Controller.
 Each side of the controller can support up to 32 channels, with there being no way to increase the amount of channels per side.
 You can add multiple controllers to a single network, however they need to all be directly connected to one another, and can not exceed the size of a 7x7x7 block.

 Channels are fairly simple.
-Any device that serves any purpose within a network, whether it be exporting items, importing items, acting as an interface to the network, whatever it may be, will use a channel.
-This means if you were to use a Glass Cable to power inscribers, the inscribers will not use channels, as they do not interact with the system besides with power.
+Any device that directly interacts with the storage of the network, whether it be exporting items, importing items, acting as an interface to the network, whatever it may be, will use a channel.
+This means if you were to use a glass cable to power inscribers, the inscribers will not use channels, as they do not interact with the system besides with power.
 However, connecting to a 'blank' interface (an interface with nothing in it) will still count as a channel.

+Do note that molecular assemblers do not directly take items from the network nor import items items into the network, as it uses the interface as a proxy.
+Therefore, molecular assemblers do not use a channel.

 # Cable Management